Healthdirect Free Australian health advice you can count on.

 How is HUS diagnosed?

 If your doctor thinks that you have HUS, they will ask about your symptoms and examine you.
-Blood, urine and stool tests can help them make a diagnosis.
+Blood, stool and sometimes urine tests confirm the diagnosis.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.